 Mitigating Wildfire Exposures

-Given that wildfires are so harmful, companies should be proactive to assist decrease the potential effects.
-A wildfire risk management strategy can significantly minimize the likelihood of property damage, minimize expensive service disturbances and-- consequently-- prevent an economically draining healing process.
+Given that wildfires are so harmful, companies should be proactive to assist in decreasing the potential effects.
+A wildfire risk management strategy can significantly minimize the likelihood of property damage, minimize expensive service disturbances, and-- consequently-- prevent an economically draining healing process.

 Here are methods by which your business can slow the spread of wildfires, successfully lessening the risks of damage:

 - Create a buffer zone.
 Developing three unique buffer zones around the structure can keep fire and embers from spreading.
 These zones should include the following:

 - Zone 1 (30 feet from the building)— To secure the area closest to the building, eliminate all dry and dead plants and get rid of any branches hanging over the structure's roofing.
 When creating the landscape, be selective about which greenery is planted and think about using non-combustible products, such as gravel or rock "mulch."
 Flammable products, consisting of firewood, ought to not be stored in Zone 1.

 - Zone 2 (30-60 feet from the building)— If a fire can be slowed in Zone 2, there's a greater chance it will not infect the structure.
 Fires in this zone generally spread between trees, so eliminate any dead vegetation and hanging branches.
 Group trees and shrubs a minimum of 30 feet apart and prune them consistently.
 Move storage sheds, trailers, benches, and other flammable products to Zone 3.